angular-schule/angular-cli-ghpages/README.md

 - Example: `ng deploy --message="What could possibly go wrong?"`

 The commit message **must be wrapped in quotes** if there are any spaces in the text.
-Some additional text is always added to the message, if the command runs on Travis CI, Circle CI or GitHub Actions.
+Some additional text is always added to the message, if the command runs on Travis CI, CircleCI or GitHub Actions.

 #### --branch <a name="branch"></a>